musement/api-documentation/Cart.md

 With this form you can retrieve all information needed for a successful booking, there are three big categories:

-* Customer Data - Standard infor related to the customer
+- Customer Data - Standard infor related to the customer
-* Extended Fields - Custom info related to the customer
+- Extended Fields - Custom info related to the customer
-* Passenger Info - Info *for each* passanger
+- Passenger Info - Info *for each* passanger

-Response:

 ```
 {